 Interested in joining a top-ranking medical school to make your dream of becoming a doctor a reality?
-Read on to learn everything you need to know about getting into Duke medical school.
+Read on to learn everything you need to know about getting into Duke Medical School.

 Dedicated to “preparing the next thought leaders in medicine, research, and patient care,” the Duke University School of Medicine is a respectable choice for aspiring doctors.
-Ranking as the sixth-best medical school for research, this university is well-known as a prestigious med school giant.
+Ranking as the fifth-best medical school for research, this university is well-known as a prestigious med school giant.

-If you’d like to attend this impressive school known for producing excellence, this comprehensive guide will tell you everything you need to know about getting into Duke University medical school.
+If you’d like to attend this impressive school known for producing excellence, this comprehensive guide will tell you everything you need to know about getting into Duke University Medical School.

 If you’re certain you’d like to join the medical field but aren’t completely set on becoming a doctor, you can explore your options at Duke.
 Here’s a list of their various medical programs: